-Dragsholm Castle was founded in approximately 1215 and is thus Denmark’s second oldest functioning secular building.
-Originally, the building functioned as a bishop’s seat for Roskilde's bishop Peder Sunesen, then as a royal palace after "Grevens Fejde" and the Reformation, then a splendid residence and barony for a powerful noble family - before the castle was converted into a hotel and restaurant in 1937.
+Dragsholm Slot was founded in approx. 1215 and is one of Denmark’s oldest serving secular buildings.
+Originally, the building was a bishop’s seat for the Bishop of Roskilde, Peder Sunesen, before becoming a royal castle following the Count’s Feud and the Reformation.
+It then became the splendid manor of a barony for a powerful noble family before being converted into a hotel and restaurant in 1937.

-In the past ten years, the ambition has been to recreate the castle as a profitable business and at the same time convey it as cultural heritage and narrative in the middle of the historical and geographical context.
+Over the past ten years, the ambition has been to recreate the castle as a profitable business and at the same time convey the castle’s cultural heritage in the context of its unique history and geography.

-Today, the castle is a preferred destination for both national and international guests who want to experience the castle’s unique surroundings, cultural history and fantastic gastronomic endeavors.
+Today, the castle is a preferred destination for both national and international guests seeking to experience the castle’s unique surroundings, heritage and outstanding gastronomy.

-The castle contains 41 rooms, party and meeting rooms, a church, a park, a bistro, a café and a 1-star Michelin restaurant.
-Dragsholm Castle is also a member of the prestigious hotel and restaurant guide Relais & Châteaux, which houses the world’s elite of the hotel and restaurant scene.
+The castle offers 41 hotel rooms in addition to meeting, function and conference facilities, a chapel, park, bistro, dining hall and a Michelin star restaurant.
+Dragsholm Slot is also a member of the prestigious hotel and restaurant guide Relais & Châteaux, whose members are among the world’s leading hotels and restaurants.

-All photos must be properly credited ie. based on the form "photographer’s name, Dragsholm Castle".
+All photos must be accurately credited based on the format: "photographer’s name, Dragsholm Slot".